Gaël Monfils: Early life

-Junior career (2002–2004)
+Career

+2002–2004: Juniors

 Monfils played his first junior match in January 2002 at the age of 15 at a grade 4 tournament in Sweden.
-Through this junior career, he compiled a singles win–loss record of 83–22, reaching the No. 1 junior combined world ranking in February 2004.
-Over the course of the same year, he won the boys' singles titles at the Australian Open, the French Open and Wimbledon respectively.
+Through his 2002–2004 junior career, he compiled a singles win–loss record of 83–22, reaching the No. 1 junior combined world ranking in February 2004.
+Over the course of the same year, he won the boys' singles titles at the Australian Open, the French Open and Wimbledon.
 He was also crowned International Tennis Federation youth world champion.
-His win streak at junior grand slams ended at the US Open with a third round loss to Viktor Troicki.
+His win streak at junior majors ended at the US Open with a third-round loss to Viktor Troicki.

-2002

-In 2002, Monfils finished runner-up at the Dutch Junior Open and won the German Junior Open.
+Also in 2002, Monfils finished runner-up at the Dutch Junior Open and won the German Junior Open.
 He ended the year ranked as the No. 4 junior in the world and also represented France in the Junior Davis Cup.

-2003

-Monfils got off to a positive start in 2003 and earned his first career ATP point at the France Futures No. 13 by reaching the second round.
+In 2003, Monfils got off to a positive start and earned his first career ATP point at the France Futures No. 13 by reaching the second round.
 He also reached the second round at the France Futures No. 14, Egypt Futures No. 2 and the Spain Futures No. 28.
 In that year, he played a total of nine Futures events.
 This included a showing in the doubles final at the Spain Futures No. 27.
-In junior events, he was a semifinalist at Orange Bowl (losing to Marcos Baghdatis) and USTA International Winter Championships (losing to Sebastian Rieschick).
+In junior events, he was a finalist at Orange Bowl (losing to Marcos Baghdatis) and USTA International4 Winter Championships (losing to Sebastian Rieschick).
 He reached the quarterfinals of the Australian Open juniors tournament (losing to Florin Mergea) and won the doubles title at the Victorian Junior Championships (with Josselin Ouanna).
-He was No. 21 in junior rankings at the end of the year.
+He was No. 21 in the junior rankings at the end of the year.